SmallSquare/PVOD_Regression/README.md

 |  GBM  | 0.9619 | 2.5754 | 1.6048 |  0.8919  |
 |  MLP  | 1.4072 | 4.2578 | 2.0634 |  0.8213  |

+(The performance below is for reference only, as we have not looked carefully for hyper-parameters.)

 Since random forest has the best performance, we can see how close the prediction of RF made is to the ground truth.

 ![Prediction](img/prediction.png)